LSEG-API-Samples/Example.REDI.CSharp.Examples/REDIPortfolioTrader/README.md

 The code displays information, warning and error messages, and logs them to a file.
 We see that:

 - The first 2 tickets were successfully submitted
+- The third ticket was also successfully submitted.
+It did not generate a warning because we disabled them
 - The CSV file erroneous lines generated errors (which we expected)
 - The unknown instrument generated an error.
-Note that the API call did not generate an error message, it just returned value false, indicating that the submission was not successful.
+Note that the API call did not generate an error message; it just returned value false, indicating that the submission was not successful.
 But a pop-up appeared on screen, and the program waited.
 Only after the popup was manually acknowledged did the program continue processing

-In the GUI, we open **Trading** ? **Portfolio Trader**; we can see the list and 2 tickets were created:
+In the GUI, we open **Trading** -> **Portfolio Trader**; we can see the list and 2 tickets were created:

 ![](SucessRunTicketsInPT.png)